Kodular/Documentation/docs/components/layout/general/table-arrangement.md

 ## Overview

-<p>A formatting element in which to place components that should be displayed in tabular form.</p>
+A formatting element in which to place components that should be displayed in tabular form.

 ## Properties